rails/rails/guides/source/active_record_migrations.md

 4. Migration Changes

-    When generating migrations for your models, you'll notice that it secifies the id to be of type uuid:
+    When generating migrations for your models, you'll notice that it specifies the id to be of type uuid:

     ```bash